Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Details of the approach

 Consider an expectation of a function \(h\) of parameters \({\theta}\), which come from a target distribution \(f({\theta})\):

 In cases when draws can be generated from the target distribution, the simple Monte Carlo estimate can be calculated from a sequence of \(S\) draws from \(f({\theta})\):

 As an alternative to calculating the expectation directly with draws from \(f({\theta})\), the importance sampling estimate instead uses draws from a proposal distribution \(g({\theta})\) and the ratio between the target and proposal densities, known as the importance weights \(w\).
-The self-normalised importance sampling estimate does not require normalising constants of the target or proposal to be known and is thus well suited for use in the context of probabilistic programming languages, which do not calculate these:
+The self-normalised importance sampling estimate does not require known normalising constants of the target or proposal.
+Thus, it is well suited for use in the context of probabilistic programming languages, which do not calculate these:

 In the context of power-scaling perturbations, the proposal distribution is the base posterior and the target distribution is a perturbed posterior resulting from power-scaling.
 If the proposal and target distributions are expressed as the products of the prior \(p(\theta)\) and likelihood \(p(y \mid {\theta})\), with one of these components raised to the power of \(\alpha\), the importance sampling weights only depend on the density of the component being power-scaled.
 For prior power-scaling, the importance weights are